samratjha96/file-cabinet/PRD.md

 ### 3.2.
 Technical Requirements

 - **Direct S3 Upload:** Files should be uploaded directly from the client to S3 to ensure scalability and performance, minimizing load on the backend server.
-- **Multipart Uploads:** For large files, multipart uploads should be used to improve reliability and speed.
-This allows large files to be broken into smaller chunks and uploaded in parallel.
+- **Simple Uploads:** Direct file upload to S3 using presigned URLs for simplicity and reliability.
 - **Presigned URLs:** Secure, temporary URLs will be used for both uploading and downloading to ensure files are accessed safely without exposing AWS credentials on the client-side.

 ## 4. Proposed Architecture